 Cry Bomba: Listening to Brown Poetics

-Cry Bomba is an academic book that probes the historical demand of poetics in the field of Latina/o/x Studies as a performative practice of sensing and attending to the sounds made by what we otherwise quarter off as visual, textual, and narrative, as though the senses and genres stay caged in their proper places.
-Engaging Salsa and Indie music, live and multimedia performance, the novel, theater, poetry, and short experimental films, the book’s multiply inflected audio-visual archive deliberately listens to sites of sonic nonsense, upheaval, sex, and civil disobedience in Puerto Rican, Nuyorican and Chicana/o/x aesthetics.
-The book’s methodology of poetic listening is an argument for and enactment of subjection and insurrection as audio-visual shapes, emergent from the breaks and touches between brown and black aesthetics. Édouard Glissant, Macha Colón, Héctor Lavoe, Pedro Pietri, Eduardo Corral, and Beatriz Santiago Muñoz are among the artists, writers, and theorists gathered in the book.
+Cry Bomba is an academic book that probes the urgent and historical demand of poetics in the field of Latin@/x Studies as a performative practice of sensing and listening to the sounds made by what we otherwise quarter off into the visual, textual, and narrative, as though the senses and genres stay caged in their proper places.
+Engaging Salsa and Indie music, live and multimedia performance, the novel, theater, court transcripts, poetry, and short experimental films, the book’s multiply inflected audio-visual archive deliberately listens to sites of sonic nonsense, upheaval, sex, refusal, and civil disobedience in Puerto Rican, Nuyorican and Chican@/x aesthetics.
+The book’s methodology of poetic listening argues that subjection and insurrection generate audio-visual shapes that show how a range of refusals of un-freedom are possible when we let go of the teleological drive that getting free must look one way, that it must look like what we expect, when in practice, we don’t know what that is — except as a feeling, a drive, a desire.
+The poetic listening enacted in the book emerges from breaks and touches between brown and black aesthetics. Édouard Glissant, Macha Colón, Héctor Lavoe, Pedro Pietri, Marie Haydée Beltrán Torres, Eduardo Corral, and Beatriz Santiago Muñoz are among the artists, writers, radicals, and theorists gathered in the book.

 The Emotional Lives of Late Capital in Puerto Rico

 Co-edited with feminist sociologist Mary Ebeling, a collection of essays about debt, public emotions, and tourism in Puerto Rico.